Muswell Hill railway station: History

-Advanced works modernising the track began in the late 1930s being interrupted by the Second World War.
-Works were completed from Highgate to High Barnet and Mill Hill East with that section incorporated into the Northern line.
+Advanced works modernising the track began in the late 1930s, which were interrupted by the Second World War.
+Works were completed from Highgate to High Barnet and with that section incorporated into the Northern line.
 Works on the tracks between Finsbury Park and Alexandra Palace were halted, with the LNER continuing to operate the line.
-In 1942, LNER were reduced to rush hour only operations because of wartime economies.
+In 1942, it was reduced to rush hour only operations because of wartime economies.